markmead/old.markmead.dev/content/blogs/better-ways-to-write-tailwind-css-in-css.md

 code: false
 ---

 There may come a point when you're using Tailwind CSS that you need to write CSS.
-This is rare, especially since [Tailwind CSS JIT mode](https://tailwindcss.com/docs/just-in-time-mode) came out, allowing you to write Tailwind CSS classes that don't exist, but are created on build.
+This is rare, especially since [Tailwind CSS JIT mode](https://tailwindcss.com/docs/just-in-time-mode) came out, allowing you to write Tailwind CSS classes that don't exist but are created on the build.

-There's a few approaches to writting CSS in Tailwind CSS:
+There are a few approaches to writing CSS in Tailwind CSS:

 1. Write custom CSS
 2. Write Tailwind CSS classes with `theme()`